Costa Grande of Guerrero: Major settlements

-Tecpán de Galeana is best known historically as the regional seat of most of the Costa Grande, and for its role in hosting insurgents during the Mexican War of Independence.
+Tecpan de Galeana is best known historically as the regional seat of most of the Costa Grande, and for its role in hosting insurgents during the Mexican War of Independence.
 The municipality was established in 1811 as a province by José María Morelos y Pavón as his army came this way to take control of the Acapulco area.
 Another hero of this war Hermenegildo Galeana is from this area and is honored each year by a cultural event called Expo-Tecpan held each April.
 Another important celebration is held in the Barrio de la Capilla neighborhood, which celebrates is patron saint Bartholomew the Apostle with floats, release of candlelit hot air balloons, fireworks, folk dances such as Panaderos and La Pluma finishing with an event called the Topa del Toro.

 San Jerónimo is a small town, which until 1934 was part of the municipality of Tecpan.
 Today, it is the seat of a municipality which is officially called Benito Juárez (after the Mexican president) but is commonly referred to as San Jerónimo.
 It is the commercial center of an agricultural area growing mangos, bananas, and other crops.

 Coyuca de Benitéz is at the east end of the Costa Grande, near Acapulco.
 It is a fairly large city, which historically was known as a stronghold for insurgents during the Mexican War of Independence.
 Today, its economy is based on being a commercial center for the area west of Acapulco, and it attracts a number of tourists as well.